Upgrading a High Availability Cluster

 If at any point in this procedure a failure condition is encountered, seek assistance from support.

-Review the Changelog and Upgrade Guide¶
+Review the Release Notes and Upgrade Guide

-Before starting any part of an upgrade, first look at the Netgate Blog and release changelogs for any notable changes or items to be aware of between the version currently in use and the one that will be in use after upgrading.
+Before starting any part of an upgrade, first look at the Netgate Blog and release notes for any notable changes or items to be aware of between the version currently in use and the one that will be in use after upgrading.

 Common issues are also listed in the Upgrade Guide, especially for major version upgrades.